The Different Types Of Motorcycle Licence

 This is either a Category A1, A2 or Full Category A motorbike licence, depending on your age and stage of learning.
 It is valid in the UK.

 This is the licence you must apply for and hold before you are able to start learning to ride a motorbike.
-You can obtain it from age 17, once you have passed your CBT (Compulsory Basic Training).
+You can obtain it from age 16 to ride a 50cc moped, once you have passed your CBT (Compulsory Basic Training).

-With a provisional licence you are entitled to ride a motorbike up to 125cc (which is its engine capacity) with ‘L’ (Learner) plates.
+With a provisional licence you are entitled to ride a motorbike up to 125cc maximum engine capacity with ‘L’ (Learner) plates.
 It is valid in the UK.
 The provisional licence is the same for both driving and riding and it has the same application process.
+You cannot carry a pillion passenger with a provisional licence.

 This licence entitles you to ride a moped.
 It is shown as an endorsement on your licence under ‘Category AM’.